alina-delossantos/AirBnB_clone/README.md

 echo "python3 -m unittest discover tests" | bash
 ```
 ### run test in non-interactive mode
-To run the tests in non-interactive mode, and discover all the test, you can use the command:
+To run the tests in non-interactive mode, and discover all the test, you can use the below command:
 ```bash
 python3 -m unittest discover tests
 ```